Lucas-Kuo/AI_final_project/README.md

 ```
 The model parameter indicates the base model to choose.

-The trainModel parameter controlls whether to freeze the base model in order to implement transfer learning.
+The trainModel parameter controls whether to freeze the base model in order to implement transfer learning.

 ## Hyperparameter Setting
 You can set the hyperparameter in [config.py](https://github.com/Lucas-Kuo/AI_final_project/blob/main/config.py).